purplemonkeymad/SecSecSantaBackend/API.md

 * session: Id of session that was logged out.

+## Group management

+Groups are referred to games a lot of the time within the code, if there is any references to a game, this is the same as a Group.

-### a new game
+### Create a new group

 `/new` POST

-Body: `{"name":"Game Display Name"}`

-Call this endpoint to create a new game that people can submit ideas to and join.
+Create a new group.
+Each group is a pool of people and ideas that will be drawn for the secret santa.

+Required Keys:

+* `name`: Display Name of the group, visible to everyone.
+* `session`: Session id that identifies this session (the current device.)
+The owner of this session will become the owner of the Group.
+* `secret`: The stored secret first created during the verify stage.

+Example Body: `{"Name":"Example Group Name","session":"<session id>",secret=<long random letters>}`

 Result:

 * name: Display Name of group
-* privkey: A Secret key to managed the group (keep this to yourself)
-* pubkey: A short key to share with people to join the group, they use this to submit ideas, register, and to get their results.
+* pubkey: A short code to share with people to join the group, it is also used to identify this group to other API methods.

 ### register a user for a game